-Cortical thickness estimation performed in vivo via MRI is an important technique for the diagnosis and understanding of the progression of neurodegenerative diseases, such as AD.
-In this study, we chose to employ gray matter cortical thickness (from the baseline scans) as morphological features for AD prediction via a less explored paradigm: is the correlation of morphological abnormalities across different cortical areas surrogate markers of pathological attacks, such as those caused AD?
+Cortical thickness estimation performed in-vivo via magnetic resonance imaging is an important technique for the diagnosis and understanding of the progression of neurodegenerative diseases, such as AD.
+In this study, we chose to employ gray matter cortical thickness (from the baseline scans) as morphological features for AD prediction via a less explored paradigm: Is the correlation of morphological abnormalities across different cortical areas surrogate markers of pathological attacks, such as those caused AD?
 We employ correlative morphological information extracted from structural MRI to provide a new family of features for AD and MCI prediction.
-A similar idea of utilizing correlative cortical thickness has also been introduced by Worsley et al., albeit using an approach that is different from ours (i.e., they used statistical parametric map (SPM) and singular value decomposition) [Worsley et al., 2005].
-Furthermore, in their method the correlation between the two vertices is computed across subjects.
+A similar idea of utilizing correlative cortical thickness has also been introduced by Worsley et al., albeit using an approach that is different from ours (i.e., they used statistical parametric map (SPM) and singular value decomposition) (Worsley, et al. 2005).
+Furthermore, in their method the correlation between two vertices is computed across subjects.
 ROI-based morphological information, i.e., gray matter (GM) and white matter (WM) volumes, and regional mean cortical thickness, is included in the proposed framework to provide extra information for better characterization of anatomical abnormalities associated with AD.
 Correlative and ROI-based morphological features are integrated via a multi-kernel support vector machine (SVM) to further improve prediction capability.

-The rest of the article is organized as follows: Method and Materials furnishes information on the image dataset and the postprocessing pipeline.
+The rest of the paper is organized as follows: Section Method and Materials furnishes information on the image dataset and the post-processing pipeline.
 This is followed by a comprehensive description on how the correlative features can be extracted from the mean cortical thickness of different encephalic regions.
 Integration between correlative and ROI-based morphological information using multi-kernel SVM is briefly described.
-Performance of the proposed prediction framework is validated extensively in Experimental Results using the ADNI dataset.
-Findings and methodological issues of the proposed framework are discussed extensively in Discussion.
-Conclusion provides some concluding remarks.
+Performance of the proposed prediction framework is validated extensively in Section Experimental Results using the ADNI dataset.
+Findings and methodological issues of the proposed framework are discussed extensively in Section Conclusion provides some concluding remarks.